 All materials contained in this Library section are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the prior written permission of Mark Weston.
 No one shall alter or remove any trademark, copyright or other notice from copies of the content.

-Another important area to be addressed is the various “specialty” scalp pigmentation needles that companies are claiming they use for hair follicle replication.Let’s explore actual facts about needle sets, as just about every company out there offering scalp puigmentation is claiming that they have the smallest needles, or special needles.
+Another important area to be addressed is the various “specialty” scalp pigmentation needles that companies are claiming they use for hair follicle replication.Let’s explore actual facts about needle sets, as just about every company out there offering scalp pigmentation is claiming that they have the smallest needles, or special needles.
+Yo may read about Mark Weston’s patented needles HERE.

 While the proper needle size is extremely important, other factors that must be considered is experience of the artist, touch, proper equipment and supplies in order to produce a natural-looking result.
 But we will start with the smallest and most appropriate needle used in the industry, the ACHM2®, then through all the needles utilized by various providers.
 A summary paragraph is included at the conclusion.